briznad/briznads-helpers/README.md

 ## background

 This package brings together a number of helpful types and functions that I've found myself reaching for time and again.
-The package exports TypeScript source files directly, so consuming projects will compile the code themselves with tree-shaking support.
+The package exports compiled JavaScript as native ESM modules with TypeScript type declarations, compatible with modern bundlers and supporting tree-shaking.

 ## documentation